EnergyModelsX/EnergyModelsHeat.jl/docs/src/nodes/thermalenergystorage.md

 # [ThermalEnergyStorage](@id nodes-TES)

 [`ThermalEnergyStorage`](@ref) works mostly like a [`RefStorage`](@extref EnergyModelsBase.RefStorage) with the additional option to include thermal energy losses.
+For the [`ThermalEnergyStorage`](@ref) node, heat losses are additionally quantified through a heat loss factor that describes the amount of thermal energy that is lost in relation to the storage level of the respective operational period.
+The main difference to `RefStorage` is that these heat losses occur independently of the storage use, *i.e.*, in every operational period unless the storage level is zero.
+In practice, this approach with a constant relative heat loss factor does not accurately represent heat loss mechanisms based on temperature difference between the inside and outside of the TES.
+However, it is a reasonable approximation that at least reflects the dependence of the SOC on the absolute losses of the storage.

 !!! danger "StorageBehavior for ThermalEnergyStorage"
     [`ThermalEnergyStorage`](@ref) can only utilize [`Cyclic`](@extref EnergyModelsBase.Cyclic) storage behaviors.